SL-1: Cause

 Rod sticking has been attributed to misalignment, corrosion product build-up, bearing wear, clutch wear, and drive mechanism seal wear.
 Many of the failure modes that caused a stuck rod during tests (like bearing and clutch wear) would apply only to a movement performed by the control rod drive mechanism.
 Since the No. 9 rod is centrally located, its alignment may have been better than Nos.
 1, 3, 5, and 7, which were more prone to sticking.
 After the accident, logbooks and former plant operators were consulted to determine if there had been any rods stuck during the reassembly operation that Byrnes was performing.
 One person had performed this about 300 times, and another 250 times; neither had ever felt a control rod stick when being manually raised during this procedure.
 Furthermore, no one had ever reported a stuck rod during manual reconnection.

-During congressional hearings in June 1961, the SL-1 Project Manager, W. B. Allred, admitted that the lack of supervision by CEI of SL-1 plant operation on an "around-the-clock basis" was because the Atomic Energy Commission (AEC) had rejected the idea "for budget reasons."
+During congressional hearings in June 1961, the SL-1 Project Manager, W. B. Allred, admitted that the lack of supervision by CEI of SL-1 plant operation on an "around-the-clock basis" was because the Atomic Energy Commission (AEC) had rejected the idea "for budget reasons".
 Allred was also grilled on the matter of increased rod sticking between November 16, 1960, and the final shutdown on December 23.
 Of the increase, Allred stated, "I was not completely aware of significant increase" and, "I was not aware that this sharp increase had occurred."
-When asked who was the person responsible for informing him of the sticking problem, Allred stated that Paul Duckworth, the SL-1 Operations Supervisor, should have reported this to him but did not.
-When pressed, Allred stated that if he had known of the increased control rod sticking, he "would have shut the plant down for more detailed examination."
+When asked who was the person responsible for informing him of the sticking problem, Allred said that Paul Duckworth, the SL-1 Operations Supervisor, should have reported this to him but did not.
+When pressed, Allred said that if he had known of the increased control rod sticking, he "would have shut the plant down for more detailed examination".